The following chart illustrates basic development workflow:

 While your PR is going through testing and Code Review, you can modify it at any time by editing files in your local branch.

-After updates are committed locally (to the
+After the changes are committed locally (to the

 fix_1 branch in our